Safety Must Precede the Deployment of Open-Ended AI: Conclusion

 \section{Conclusion}

 Open-Ended AI is a promising paradigm for generating novel, adaptive solutions in complex and dynamic environments, driving interest across research and applied domains.
-However, its open-ended nature introduces specific safety challenges that must be addressed to enable responsible deployment and maximize its societal benefits.
-We argue that the inherent unpredictability and uncontrollability of OE AI, challenges in ensuring and maintaining alignment, traceability, and societal impacts, as well as trade-offs in resource use and safety.
-We highlight the critical importance of human and automated oversight over OE AI.
-Further, we suggest ways of giving adaptive guidelines to OE AI that retain its creativity and co-evolve with it.
-Lastly, we call for targeted safety evaluations and provide concrete suggestions on how different stakeholders can contribute to the responsible development of OE AI.
-Ultimately, we hope this paper will lead the OE and safety communities and other stakeholders to consider safety a priority in the development and deployment of OE AI.
+However, its open-ended nature introduces specific safety challenges that must be proactively addressed to enable responsible deployment and maximize its societal benefits.
+We pinpoint unique OE AI risks, which differ from those of task-bounded AI systems, and highlight the importance of human and automated oversight.
+Further, we suggest ways of providing adaptive guidelines to OE AI that retain its creativity while co-evolving with the system.
+Lastly, we call for targeted, continuous safety evaluations and provide concrete suggestions on how different stakeholders can contribute to the responsible development of OE AI.
+Ultimately, we hope this paper will lead the OE and safety communities, as well as other stakeholders, to treat safety as a central consideration in the development and deployment of OE AI.